prodageo/conferences-vitorbordini/README.md

 * Probability of improvement.
 We try to pick a point to sample at which that probability of improvement is maximized.

 ## Optimizing Performance Parameters

+What we want to do here is a sort of cross-validation.
+We have several functions, which one will we pick?
+We do that with that algorithm:

+We limit all the parameters to certain values.
+After that, we will set a SLA (Service Level Agreement).
+Basically, the SLA tells me which values of the function to test are acceptable.

+Finally, for a given set of parameters, we test the function generated, and if it meets the SLA standards, we put this function in a list.
+We do that for every combination of parameters and then we choose the best fuction possible according to the SLA.